HumanTree92/VENT_ESX_Scripts/README.md

 1) Download Master & Extract the .zip or Open the .zip Or [Click Me]( https://github.com/HumanTree92/VENT_ESX_Scripts/archive/refs/heads/main.zip )
 2) Add `setr esx_MenuAlign "top-right"` to your server.cfg & Change top-right to whatever side you want
 3) Read the README's of whatever script you plan on using.

-# KNOWN BUGS:
-* People not using their Brains.
-Read the README's!!!

 # Other Files for FiveM:
 * [VENT_FiveM_Customs]( https://github.com/HumanTree92/VENT_FiveM_Customs )